🐋Day 16 - Docker for DevOps Engineers.

 - Use the

-command to list the port mappings for a container.
+docker portcommand to list the port mappings for a container.

-To list the port mappings for a specific container using the docker port
+To list the port mappings for a specific container using the docker port command, follow these steps:

 1) 👓Identify the Container:

 First, you need to know the ID or name of the container for which you want to list the port mappings.
-You can get a list of all running containers with docker ps
+You can get a list of all running containers with docker ps, or you can specify a container's name or ID directly.

 2) 🏃♂️Run the Command: